2. Material accounting policies

 b.
 Fair value measurement of financial instruments

-When the fair value of financial assets and financial liabilities recorded in the balance sheet cannot be measured based on quoted prices in active markets, their fair value is measured using valuation techniques including the DCF model The policy has been further explained under note 2.13.
+When the fair value of financial assets and financial liabilities recorded in the balance sheet cannot be measured based on quoted prices in active markets, their fair value is measured using valuation techniques including the DCF model.
+The inputs to these models are taken from observable markets where possible, but where this is not feasible, a degree of judgement is required in establishing fair values.
+Judgements include considerations of inputs such as liquidity risk, credit risk and volatility.
+Changes in assumptions about these factors could affect the reported fair value of financial instruments.
+The policy has been further explained under note 2.13.

 c.
 Defined benefit plans

 The mortality rate is based on publicly available mortality tables.
-These mortality tables tend to change only at interval in response to demographic changes.
+These mortality tables tend to change only at intervals in response to demographic changes.
 Future salary increases and gratuity increases are based on expected future inflation rates.
-The assumptions and models used for defined benefit plan are disclosed in note 31.
+The assumptions and models used for defined benefit plans are disclosed in note 31.

 d.
 Share-based payments